Random self-similar trees and a hierarchical branching process: Random Trees

 \end{Def}

+The definition of order is based on the combinatorial shape of a tree.
+Accordingly, the order of a tree $T$ from either of spaces $\cT_{\rm plane}, \cL,$ or $\cL_{\rm plane}$ is that of $\textsc{shape}(T)$.
+The definition implies, in particular, that the order of the empty tree is ${\sf k}(\phi)=0$, because $\cR^0(\phi)=\phi$.
+Most of our discussion will be focused on trees with orders ${\sf k}>0$, and we often assume that the empty tree $\phi$ has zero probability.

-Pruning partitions the tree space into exhaustive and mutually exclusive set of subspaces $\cH_K$ of trees of order $K\ge 1$ such that $\cR(\cH_{K+1})=\cH_K$.
+Pruning partitions the tree space $\cT$ into exhaustive and mutually exclusive set of subspaces $\cH_K$ of trees of order $K\ge 0$ such that $\cR(\cH_{K+1})=\cH_K$.
+Here $\cH_0=\{\phi\}$, $\cH_1$ consists of a single tree comprised of a root and a leaf connected by an edge, and all other subspaces $\cH_K$, $K\ge 2$, consist of an infinite number of trees.

-\begin{Def}[{{\bf Horton-Strahler terminology}}] We introduce the following definitions related to the Horton-Strahler order of a tree (see Fig.~\ref{fig:terminology}): \begin{enumerate} \item For any non-root vertex $v$ in $T \in \cT \setminus \{\phi\}$, a {\it sub-tree} $T_v$ of $T$ is defined as the only sub-tree in $T$ rooted at the parental vertex $p(v)$ of $v$, and comprised by $v$ and all its descendant vertices together with their parental edges (Fig.~\ref{fig:terminology}b). \item The Horton-Strahler order ${\sf k}(v)$ of a vertex $v\in T$ coincides with the order of the sub-tree $T_v\in T$ (Fig.~\ref{fig:terminology}a). \item The parental edge of a vertex has the same order as the vertex. \item A connected sequence of vertices of the same order together with their parental edges is called a {\it branch} (Fig.~\ref{fig:terminology}a). \item The branch vertex closest to the root is called the {\it initial} vertex of the branch (Fig.~\ref{fig:terminology}a). \item For the initial vertex $v$ of a branch of order $K\le {\sf k}(T)$, a sub-tree of $T_v$ is called a {\it complete sub-tree} of order $K$ (Fig.~\ref{fig:terminology}b).
-The single complete sub-tree of order ${\sf k}(T)$ coincides with $T$.
-(All sub-trees of order ${\sf k}=1$ are complete.) \end{enumerate} \end{Def}
+\begin{Def}[{{\bf Horton-Strahler terminology}}] We introduce the following definitions related to the Horton-Strahler order of a tree (see Fig.~\ref{fig:terminology}): \begin{enumerate} \item For any non-root vertex $v$ in $T \in \cT \setminus \{\phi\}$, a {\it subtree} $T_v$ of $T$ is defined as the only subtree in $T$ rooted at the parental vertex $p(v)$ of $v$, and comprised by $v$ and all its descendant vertices together with their parental edges (Fig.~\ref{fig:terminology}b). \item The Horton-Strahler order ${\sf k}(v)$ of a vertex $v\in T$ coincides with the order of the subtree $T_v\in T$ (Fig.~\ref{fig:terminology}a). \item The parental edge of a vertex has the same order as the vertex. \item A connected sequence of vertices of the same order together with their parental edges is called a {\it branch} (Fig.~\ref{fig:terminology}a). \item The branch vertex closest to the root is called the {\it initial} vertex of a branch (Fig.~\ref{fig:terminology}a). \item For the initial vertex $v$ of a branch of order $K\le {\sf k}(T)$, a subtree of $T_v$ is called a {\it complete subtree} of order $K$ (Fig.~\ref{fig:terminology}b).
+The single complete subtree of order ${\sf k}(T)$ coincides with $T$.
+(All subtrees of order ${\sf k}=1$ are complete.) \end{enumerate} \end{Def}

 \begin{Rem} Equivalently, the Horton-Strahler ordering can be done by hierarchical counting \cite{DK94,Horton45,Strahler,Pec95,NTG97,BWW00}.
 In this approach, each leaf is assigned order ${\sf k}({\rm leaf})=1$.
 An internal vertex $p$ whose children have orders $i$ and $j$ is assigned the order